krisbock/azureml-workshop-2020/3-mlops/MLOps_basic_example.md

 **Important:** Make sure you point it to workshop workspace and be sure to name the Service connection `aml-workshop`!

-**Note:** Creating service connection using Azure Machine Learning extension requires 'Owner' or 'User Access Administrator' permissions on the Workspace.
+**Note:** Creating the Azure Resource Manager service connection scope requires 'Owner' or 'User Access Administrator' permissions on the subscription.
+You'll also need sufficient permissions to register an application with your Azure AD tenant, or you can get the ID and secret of a service principal from your Azure AD Administrator.
+That principal must have 'Contributor' permissions on the subscription.

 This is how your service connection looks like.
 Make sure to pick your resource group and AML workspace.